sahil0322/finapp/README.md

-# FinVault – Financial Management Banking App
+# Finapp – Financial Management Banking App

 A full-stack personal finance management web application built with Node.js, Express, SQLite, and Tailwind CSS.
 Track income, expenses, set budgets, visualize spending, and manage your financial health — all in one clean, responsive dashboard.